-Prerequisites: BGYB11H or BGYB10Yand one of NROC61H, NROC64H, NROC69H Textbook: There is no text book for this course.
+Prerequisites: BGYB11H or BGYB10Yand one of NROC61H, NROC64H, NROC69H

+Textbook: There is no text book for this course.
 Course readings will be assigned throughout the course and uploaded onto the course page.
 Please read these before each class.

 Course e-mail: jnash@utsc.utoronto.ca

-Office hours: Professor Nash (My office: SW532) Thurs 2-3pm
+Office hours: Professor Nash (My office: SW532) Thurs 12-2pm

-Teaching Assistant: Lindsay Arathoon will mark the midterms, critiques, grant proposal and one exam question.
-Please contact Lindsay for questions regarding marking of either of these assignments by email: lindsay.arathoon@mail.utoronto.ca blackboard regularly for important, time sensitive announcements.
-Lecture outlines will be posted at 7am the day before lectures.
+Teaching Assistant: Christopher Yong-Kee will mark the midterms, critiques and one exam question.
+Please contact Chris for questions regarding marking of either of these assignments by email: cyong-kee@utsc.utoronto.ca

+Other Contact and Communication Information: Course announcements, communications and lecture outlines will be available on the BIOD65 course page (intranet site).
+Check the intranet regularly for important, time sensitive announcements.
+Lecture outlines will be posted the day before lectures.
 Course readings will be uploaded onto the course page at least one week prior to class.
 Except on weekends, emails will be answered within 48 hours of receiving them.
 For questions that require longer answers, please try and attend office hours, or arrange an alternative appointment with Dr Nash.
+When the same questions are asked more than once, these will be posted as frequently asked questions on the intranet.